-At the upcoming WWDC keynote, Apple may unveil an interesting change to its virtual assistant Siri.
-According to respected Bloomberg reporter Mark Gurman, the company is discussing doing away with the "Hey Siri" trigger that is currently required to activate Siri hands-free.
-This change could allow Siri users to address and give commands to the assistant using just one word - "Siri."
+At its upcoming WWDC keynote, Apple could unveil an interesting change to its virtual assistant, Siri.
+According to respected Bloomberg reporter Mark Gurman, the company is discussing doing away with the "Hey Siri" trigger, which is currently required to activate Siri hands-free.
+This change could allow Siri users to address the assistant and issue commands with just one word—"Siri."

 Siri has been one of the most distinctive features of Apple products since its launch.
-Voice recognition and control allow users to conveniently interact with their iPhone, iPad or other devices.
-Until now, however, it was necessary to say the phrase "Hey Siri" to activate the virtual assistant.
+Voice recognition and control allow users to conveniently interact with their iPhone, iPad, or other devices.
+However, previously, it was necessary to say "Hey Siri" to activate the virtual assistant.
 Apple apparently plans to eliminate this trigger and simplify the Siri experience.

 “Hey Siri” goodbye: Apple plans groundbreaking changes